 32.3 For individual transactions under the Service Schedules, the Agreement as it may be modified or supplemented by a Confirmation Agreement shall bind the Parties and govern the transactions; provided, however, if the Parties to a transaction do not reach agreement on such modification or change to a term of the Agreement, or the Confirmation Agreement is not considered accepted and final pursuant to Section 32.1, then the term or terms of the Agreement, which the Parties could not reach agreement to modify or change or which are not considered modified pursuant to Section 32.1, shall apply to that transaction.
-In the event of a conflict between a binding and effective Confirmation Agreement and this Agreement, the Confirmation Agreement shall govern so long as the modifications or changes to the Agreement adopted in the Confirmation Agreement are to provisions in the Agreement that Parties are provided the explicit authority to modify or change or are additions which are not in conflict with any provision of this Agreement.
+In the event of a conflict between a binding and effective Confirmation Agreement and this Agreement, the Confirmation Agreement shall govern.

 32.4 The Seller shall not be required to file written confirmations with FERC except as provided in the Service Schedules.